CheezBallzPi/hyperspec-fcn/README.md

 # HyperSpectral FCN
 This is an implementation of FCN and Attention layers to recognize HyperSpectral images.

-## NOTE: This README is EXTREMELY outdated.
+## IMPORTANT: This README is EXTREMELY outdated.
 It's so outdated, in fact, that pretty much everything after this line is irrelevant.
 I'll fix it later.

 ## Prerequisites
 - Python 2.7